noproj - decouple from requiring a target body

 Remove the need to have a target body in the image.
 Problems include full sky images, and partial/full disk images where reseaus are not on the target.

-#2 Updated by Janet Barrett about 4 years ago
+#2 Updated by Janet Barrett over 4 years ago

 - Category set to Applications